onesmalldog/LGWiFi/README.md

 # LGWiFi
-Search WiFi on Mac OS, iOS can't do this.
+Search and connect WiFi on Mac OS, iOS can't do this.

 Usage: